 What is a DNS?

 So imagine the internet was like your phone network, and every website you wanted to call had a phone number, you may know the websites name like www.google.com or www.keithrozario.com, but in order to actually visit any website you’d need to know it’s IP address.
 A IP address is exactly like a phone number, in that once you have it you could just type it in an visit the website, however if you don’t have the websites IP address you’d need to look it up.
-A DNS would act as a phone directory, just that in a phone directory you look up a phone number based on a persons name, while in a DNS you look up an IP address based on a websites name.
-Your browser automatically looks up every link you click or address you type on a DNS.
+A DNS would act as a phone directory, just that in a phone directory you look up a phone number based on a persons name, in a DNS you look up an IP address based on a websites name.
+Your browser automatically looks up every link you try to visit via DNS, it’s the only way it can find the IP addresses.

 How do I bypass a DNS block?
 (Unifi has this)

-Another much easier and probably safer and more secure way of bypassing the DNS block is to use another DNS altogether.
+Just use another DNS server.
 In the analogy before, Unifi is trying to block your access by preventing you from looking up phone number in phone directories Unifi has provided to you.
-What’s to stop you from using a publicly available phone directory?
-Or someone elses phone directory?
+What’s to stop you from using another publicly available phone directory?
 The answer: nothing.

-So all you have to do is to configure you network connection to lookup a separate DNS rather than the one recommended by your Internet Service Provider, my favorite is OpenDNS but there are others who prefer Google.
+All you have to do is to configure your network connection to lookup a separate DNS rather than the one recommended by TM (or Maxis or whoever your ISP is), my favorite is OpenDNS but there are others who prefer Google.

 This would easily by pass any DNS block your Internet service provider has set in place, but what if your ISP actually has a more sophisticated blocking mechanism.
 A DNS block is real kiddie stuff when it comes to online censorship and there should be other means to block users from accessing content and other means for users to bypass those blocking mechanisms.